lainq/termex/README.md

 Windows users can download the zip file from the [releases](https://github.com/pranavbaburaj/termex/releases/latest/).
 Unzip the downloaded file and you can find the termex executable in the directory.
 An alternate wa is to build from source.
 You can learn more about it [here](https://github.com/pranavbaburaj/termex#building-from-source)

+- **Other platforms**
+Non-Windows users require to build the application from source.Revd more \

 ## Building from source

-Inorder to build the repository from your local system 💻, you will need to have the following programs installed:
+Inorder to build the repository from your loal system 💻, you will need to have the following programs installed:

 - Node JS
 - NPM